The North Providence Police Department has instituted the following procedures to help you obtain public records:

 1. Please inform the officer at the front desk that you wish to make a request for public records.
-The Public Records Officer for the North Providence Police Department can be reached at telephone number 233-1433, extension 146.
-The hours for the Records department are 8:30AM to 4:00PM.
+The Public Records Officer for the North Providence Police Department can be reached at telephone number 233-1433, The hours for the Records department are 8:30AM to 4:00PM.

 2. The Officer will provide with a form to complete, which lets this Department know the precise public documents you seek and assists us in processing your request in an expeditious manner.

 3. If the public records are readily available, we will be more than happy to provide them.
 However, there are times and circumstances when the records will not be available at the time that you the request.
 If the records are not readily available, they can either be mailed to you or you can pick them up on a designated date.
 The Access to Public Records Act grants a public body ten (10) business days to respond to your request.
 R.I.
 Gen. Laws Section 38-2-7(a).
 The Act further provides that “for good cause, this limit may be extended for a period not to exceed thirty (30) business days.”
 We thank you in advance for your understanding if it is necessary, for good cause, to request this extension.
 Improper release of certain information could compromise the civil rights or personal safety of your fellow citizens, and we must review documents to prevent such harm.